fact-claims/fact.claims/www.fact.claims/content/rfc/draft.md

 This section introduces standard semantic ontologies used in the proposal, such as PROV-O, SKOS, and VOID.
 It outlines the role of these ontologies in enhancing interoperability and compatibility.

-By adhering to these standard ontologies and vocabulary definitions, the fact graph ensures consistency, compatibility, and seamless integration.
+By adhering to these standard ontologies and vocabulary definitions, the fact web ensures consistency, compatibility, and seamless integration.

-The fact graph relies on standard semantic ontologies to ensure interoperability and compatibility across diverse ecosystems
+The fact web relies on standard semantic ontologies to ensure interoperability and compatibility across diverse ecosystems

 ### 4.1 Core Ontologies

 #### 4.1.1 PROV-O (Provenance Ontology)

 PROV-O furnishes a standardized vocabulary for representing provenance information, facilitating the documentation and tracking of entities, activities, and their relationships.
-By incorporating PROV-O, the fact graph can effectively capture the lineage and historical context of data, decisions, and actions within the ecosystem.
+By incorporating PROV-O, the fact web can effectively capture the lineage and historical context of data, decisions, and actions within the ecosystem.

 This vocabulary defines the only mandatory fact (`prov:wasAttributedTo`) needed to define a fact claim .

 #### 4.1.2 SKOS (Simple Knowledge Organization System)

 SKOS presents a standard framework for representing controlled vocabularies and organizing knowledge systems.
-By utilizing SKOS, the fact graph can establish and manage hierarchical and associative relationships among concepts, thereby enhancing semantic enrichment and knowledge organization within the ecosystem.
+By utilizing SKOS, the fact web can establish and manage hierarchical and associative relationships among concepts, thereby enhancing semantic enrichment and knowledge organization within the ecosystem.

 #### 4.1.3 VOID (Vocabulary of Interlinked Datasets)

 VOID provides metadata specifications for describing RDF datasets, including details concerning the dataset's structure, accessibility, and usage.
-Integration of VOID into the fact graph facilitates comprehensive documentation of dataset characteristics and attributes, thereby improving dataset discoverability, accessibility, and interoperability within the ecosystem.
+Integration of VOID into the fact web facilitates comprehensive documentation of dataset characteristics and attributes, thereby improving dataset discoverability, accessibility, and interoperability within the ecosystem.

 #### 4.1.4 General Knowledge (OpenGraph, Schema.org, and Others)